421963

 Jack in the Box is larger than most restaurant chains and benefits from economies of scale, giving it an edge over its smaller competitors.

-As you can see below, the company's annualized revenue growth rate of 14.3% over the last four years (we compare to 2019 to normalize for COVID-19 impacts) was impressive despite closing restaurants, suggesting that growth was driven by increased sales at existing, established dining locations.
+As you can see below, the company's annualized revenue growth rate of 13.2% over the last five years was impressive despite closing restaurants, suggesting that growth was driven by increased sales at existing, established dining locations.

 Jack in the Box Total Revenue

-This quarter, Jack in the Box's revenue fell 7.5% year on year to $487.5 million but beat Wall Street's estimates by 1.2%.
-Looking ahead, Wall Street expects revenue to decline 3.9% over the next 12 months.
+This quarter, Jack in the Box missed Wall Street's estimates and reported a rather uninspiring 7.7% year-on-year revenue decline, generating $365.3 million in revenue.
+Looking ahead, Wall Street expects revenue to decline 1.8% over the next 12 months.

 Number of Stores

 When a chain like Jack in the Box is shuttering restaurants, it usually means that demand for its meals is waning, and the company is responding by closing underperforming locations to improve profitability.
-Jack in the Box's restaurant count shrank by 586, or 21.1%, over the last 12 months to 2,192 total locations in the most recently reported quarter.
+Since last year, Jack in the Box's restaurant count shrank by 587, or 21.1%, to 2,195 total locations in the most recently reported quarter.

 Jack in the Box Operating Retail Locations